The Quick Version

 vs.

-Message Intelligence
+Content Intelligence

-• Will this resonate with the buyer?
+• Will this connect with the audience?

 • Which personality types does it miss?